Uspizig/Ttn-gooogle-script/README.md

 # Ttn-gooogle-script
-Http integration of google script fir the things network
+Http integration of google script for  The Things Network